Auxiliary Academic Resources

 Collaborative International Research

-OISP works with faculty, departments and colleges on identifying, developing and securing international research opportunities world-wide.
+OGE works with faculty, departments and colleges on identifying, developing and securing international research opportunities world-wide.
 This includes assisting faculty with Fulbright teaching and research awards and locations.

 Study Abroad Scholarship